Molokhia is a deep green leafy vegetable that is used to make this delicious stew.

-Molokhia and mulukhiyah are the most common ways of spelling this most Egyptian dish.
+Molokhia and mulukhiyah are the most common ways of spelling this extremely Egyptian dish.

-It is packed with vitamins and antioxidant goodness dating all the way back to Ancient Egypt.
+It is packed with vitamins and antioxidant goodness, and dates all the way back to Ancient Egypt.

 Some believed that it would lead women to a life of debauchery and no good.